CorporateClash/public/security.md

 #### Reward

 Valid security reports help ensure Toontown: Corporate Clash remains a safe environment for everyone.
 For security reports of particular importance, you might be gifted in-game items, currency, or similar.
-This reward is NOT guaranteed; it will be issued at the sole discretion of Corporate Clash Leadership, and will be non-transferrable (we may remove the item if we have discovered a breach of our TOS, eg. account-selling or selling the outfit code itself).
+This reward is NOT guaranteed; it will be issued at the sole discretion of Corporate Clash Leadership, and will be non-transferrable (we may remove the item(s) if we have discovered a breach of our TOS, eg. account-selling or selling the item code itself).

 #### Weakness